GeoscienceAustralia/wagl/docs/source/hdf5.rst

     * /point-2/temperature

 * Metadata; gaip can now store a lot more metadata such as longitude and latitude information with each ancillary point location, as opposed to a plain text label.
   Parameter settings used for a given algorithm such as for the satellite and solar angles calculation can be stored alongside the results, potentially making it easier for validation, and archive comparisons to be undertaken.
+Dataset descriptions have been useful for new people working with the code base.
 * Utilise a consistant library for data I/O, rather than a dozen or so different libraries.
-This helps to simplify the gaip data model, and have fewer library dependencies.
+This helps to simplify the gaip data model.
-* It simplified the workflow **A LOT**
+* It simplified the workflow **A LOT**.
+By writing multiple datasets within the same file, the parameter passing bewteen Task's and functions, was reduced in some cases from a dozen parameters, to a single parameter.
+Some Tasks would act as a helper task whose sole purpose was to manage a bunch of individual Tasks, and combine the results into a single file for easy access by downstream Tasks which then didn't have to open several dozen files.
+This is achieved by HDF5's ExternalLink feature, which allows the linking of Datasets contained within other files to be readable from a single file that acts as a Table Of Contents (TOC).
+It is similar to a UNIX symbolic link, or Windows shortcut.

 Dataset Names
 -------------